renocollective/member-portal/README.md

 gem install rails -v 5.1.4
 ```

 To install PostgreSQL, make sure your brew is up to date.
+If you don't yet have homebrew installed, install [homebrew](https://brew.sh/).

 Run the following command lines:
 ```shell
 brew doctor